 not unlike when wearing a collar and tie that is too tight, where one has to

 retract one's trachea from contacting the uncomfortable collar.
 The hips hang

 neutrally, neither being extended too far forwards (or up), or too far back (or

 down).
-When moving, it follows that this be maintained.
-When performing
+When moving, it follows that this be maintained, though I prefer a

 technique, the hips should be rotated forwards (or up) at, or just before, the

 moment of contact, with the feeling that one's hara is extending out to